-Groton Multi-Family Apartments: 147 units of new apartments under construction on Route 12.
+Groton Multi-Family Apartments: Phase 1 and 2 are completed and Phase 3 of 147 units of new apartments is under construction on Route 12.
 The units will be marketed to new Electric Boat and Navy Base employees.
-Other apartment developers are meeting with staff to find other sites to build new apartments in Groton.
 The appraisal estimate for the project is \$10 million.

-10 Fort Hill Road: 19 condominiums under development.
+10 Fort Hill Road: 19 condominiums under development and nearing completion.
 The developer estimates the cost of construction to be \$3.5 million.